Nanoteck137/tunebook/README.md

 - [ ] Better way to log the API Errors
 - [ ] Better API Tokens
 - [ ] Quick Code integration
-- [ ] Server Architecture/Structure
-    - [ ] Services
-        - [ ] Service should have a ping function to check if the service is available

 - [ ] Web Frontend
     - [ ] Add